fareezmurad/Notes/JavaScript/Arrays.md

 const result = sum(...arr); // 6
 ```

-5. Converting iterable to an array:<br> We can convert an iterable object to an array using the spread operator.
+### 5. Converting iterable to an array:

+We can convert an iterable object to an array using the spread operator.

 ```js
 const str = 'hello';